ThomasWeiser/elmfire/README.md

     location = fromUrl "https://elmfire.firebaseio-demo.com/test"
                  |> parent
                  |> sub "anotherTest"`

-These three function are pure.
-They don't touch a real Firebase until they are used in one of the tasks outlined below.

-## Writing a Value
+                 |> push

+## References to Locations

+Many actions on a Firebase location return a reference to that location in their results.
+Likewise, query results contains a reference to the location of the reported value.

+References can inform about the key or the complete URL of the referred location.
+And a reference may be converted back to a location, which can be used for a new task.

+Additionally, a location can be opened (without modifying or querying), which results in a reference if the location is valid.
+It's generally not necessary to explicitly open a constructed location, but it may be used to check the location or to cache Firebase references.

+    -- Reference is an opaque type
+    key      : Reference -> String
+    toUrl    : Reference -> String
+    location : Reference -> Location
+    open     : Location -> Task Error Reference

+## Modifying Values

+    set             : Value -> Location -> Task Error Reference
+    setWithPriority : Value -> Priority -> Location -> Task Error Reference
+    setPriority     : Priority -> Location -> Task Error Reference
-`set : Value -> Location -> Task Error ()` Write a Json value to the referenced Firebase location.
+    update          : Value -> Location -> Task Error Reference
+    remove          : Location -> Task Error Reference

+These tasks complete when synchronization to the Firebase servers has completed.
+They result in a Reference to the modified location.
-The task completes with `()` when synchronization to the Firebase servers has completed.
-The task may result in an error if the location is invalid or you have no permission to write the data.
+A task may result in an error if the location is invalid or you have no permission to modify the data.

+Values are given as Json values, i.e. `Json.Encode.Value`.

 Example:

     port write : Task Error ()
     port write = set (Json.Encode.string "foo") location

-`remove : Location -> Task Error ()` Remove the data at the referenced Firebase location.

-## Querying a Location
+## Querying

+Only basic querying is supported in this early version of ElmFire, so no filtering, no sorting, no `once`.

-`subscribe : Address Response -> Query -> Location -> Task Error QueryId` Start a query for the value of the location.
-On success the task returns a QueryId, which can be used to match the corresponding responses.
+    subscribe : Address Response -> Query -> Location -> Task Error QueryId
+    unsubscribe : QueryId -> Task Error ()

+Use `subscribe` to start a querying the value(s) at a location.

 The first parameter is the address of a mailbox that receives the responses.
 The second parameter specifies the event to listen to: `valueChanged`, `child added`, `child changed`, `child removed` or `child moved`.
 The third parameter references the queried location.
+On success the task returns a QueryId, which can be used to match the corresponding responses and to cancel the query.

-`type Response = NoResponse | Data DataMsg | QueryCanceled QueryId String`
+    type Response = NoResponse | Data DataMsg | QueryCanceled QueryId String type alias DataMsg =
+      { queryId: QueryId
+      , key: String
+      , reference: Reference

-`type alias DataMsg = { queryId: QueryId, key: String, value: Maybe Value }`
+      , value: Maybe Value
+      }

 A response is either a `DataMsg` or a `QueryCanceled`.
 A `DataMsg` carries the corresponding `QueryId` and `Just Value` for the Json value or `Nothing` if the location doesn't exist.
 The `key` corresponds to the last part of the path.
 It is the empty string for the root.

 Example: